 Picking the right ammunition can have a big influence on accuracy and power.
 In fact, ammunition is even more important with airguns than it is with traditional firearms.
 We took a look at all of the different options on the market for airgun pellets, and here’s what we found.

-Some hunters think that wadcutters work better on small game than domed or pointed pellets, but I haven’t been able to dig up any hard evidence that that’s the case.
-The theory is that wadcutters won’t overpenetrate, so they work like sort of a poor man’s hollowpoint.
+Some hunters think that wadcutters work better on a small game than domed or pointed pellets, but I haven’t been able to dig up any hard evidence to prove it.
+The theory is that wadcutters won’t over penetrate, so they work like some sort of a poor man’s hollowpoint.

 Wadcutters aren’t very aerodynamic, so they drop faster than other pellets at range.
-If you’re making shots out further than you’ve calibrated your sights, you’ll need to adjust.
+If you’re making shots out further than you’ve calibrated your sights, you need to adjust.

-Domed pellets are more aerodynamic that other sorts of ammunition.
+Domed pellets are more aerodynamic than other kinds of ammunition.
 That means, they hit harder at long distances.
 They were designed as airguns became more powerful and wadcutters started to tumble and lose accuracy because of wind resistance.

-Domed pellets hit harder than pointed pellets, but they weren’t specifically designed for hunting.
+Domed pellets hit harder than pointed pellets, but they aren’t specifically designed for hunting.
 That said, they do a great job as long as your airgun is powerful enough to make good use of them.
-They won’t penetrate as well as pointed pellets, but they are typically heavier and hit harder.
+They don’t penetrate as well as pointed pellets, but they are typically heavier and hit harder.

-Pointed pellets work better than domed pellets in underpowered airguns,especially pistols.
+Pointed pellets work better than domed pellets in underpowered airguns, especially pistols.
 They’re typically lighter than domed pellets.
-Since they penetrate better, pointed pellets are more likely to get you a clean kill at range — even if your airgun isn’t outstanding.
+Since they penetrate better, pointed pellets are more likely to get you a clean kill at a range — even if your airgun isn’t outstanding.

 Some high-velocity ammunition uses plastic sabots for a better seal with the barrel.
 Others have ridges or other features cast into the pellet itself to improve the seal.
 As a general rule, high-velocity pellets penetrate better and shoot flatter than other types.